Skip to main content

 • Michigan also receives information from the ERIC program about Michigan voters who have died.

 • There are additional inactive registrations in QVF for voters who may have died or moved, but for whom death or residency information was never received by election officials.
-If an election official receives returned undeliverable mail for these individuals, the registration will be cancelled two federal election cycles after the notification is sent unless the voter responds or has voting activity.
-Election officials have also requested legislative changes that would allow additional methods of identifying, notifying, and eventually cancelling these registrations.
+If an election official receives returned undeliverable mail for these individuals, the registration will be canceled two federal election cycles after the notification is sent unless the voter responds or has voting activity.
+Election officials have also requested legislative changes that would allow additional methods of identifying, notifying, and eventually canceling these registrations.

-Election officials also use multiple procedures to prevent duplicate registrations and merge registration records when the duplicate is identified.
+Election officials also use multiple procedures to prevent duplicate registrations and merge registration records when the duplicate is identified

 • Whenever a new registration is processed in the Qualified Voter File, the file performs a match of the Voter File to determine if a registration already exists for that individual.
 If it does, the existing registration record is updated rather than a new registration record being created.